 by Franklin G. Smith — The Miami News (Miami, Florida) September 21, 1952

-(This article on Delta Air Lines is the fifth in a series on principal transportation systems, travel and hotel organizations serving metropolitan Miami.
 Like most of the great continental airlines, Delta had a very inconspicuous beginning.
 Under the leadership of its founder, the affable and sagacious C.E.
-Woolman, Delta has been “first” in several important steps in modern aviation.)
+Woolman, Delta has been “first” in several important steps in modern aviation.

 What once was a little airplane crop dusting company out to lick the boll weevil in the Louisiana cotton fields today is this country’s seventh-largest domestic air carrier, Delta Air Lines.